phpbb/documentation/development/development/phpstorm.rst

 Code Style
 ==========

 Setting up PhpStorm to honor phpBB's coding style guide will ensure you are always writing code that meets phpBB's requirements.
-These settings are configured in PhpStorm's Options/Preferences, under **Editor > Code Style**.
+These settings are configured in PhpStorm's Settings/Preferences, under **Editor > Code Style**.

 .. note:: Before changing settings, it's a good idea to create a phpBB "Scheme" in the Code Style settings pane.
 This phpBB scheme can be applied to any phpBB project you create in PhpStorm.

-.. seealso:: For your convenience we have provided an XML export of the following code style settings for phpBB (see`phpBB Code Style Scheme`_).
+.. seealso:: For your convenience we have provided an XML export of the following code style settings for phpBB (see `phpBB Code Style Scheme`_).
 You can import these settings into your project and all the following styling settings will be configured for you.

 PHP
 ###